 Direction

-Now the route continues north-east along the Petuelring.
-A clever urban planning solution is the Petuelpark, which is located on an under-tunnelled section of the ring.
-A garden for self-planting, playgrounds, art exhibition and a café make it a popular recreation area for residents and guests.
+The route now continues north-eastwards along the Petuelring.
+An ingenious urban planning solution is the Petuelpark, which is located on a tunnelled section of the ring road.
+A garden for self-planting, playgrounds, an art exhibition and a café make it a popular local recreation area for residents and visitors alike.

-Leopoldstraße takes you past the Münchener Freiheit.
-On Geiselstraße you will encounter the Walking Man, a huge sculpture by New York artist Jonathan Borofsky.
-From here you go directly to the Siegestor.
+Leopoldstraße takes you past Münchener Freiheit.
+On Geiselstraße you will come across the Walking Man, a huge sculpture by New York artist Jonathan Borofsky.
+From here you can walk directly to the Siegestor.

 The architect Friedrich von Gärtner designed and planned the Siegestor.
-He used the Arch of Constantine in Rome as a model.
+He modelled it on the Arch of Constantine in Rome.
 The Siegestor was built between 1843 and 1850 and is now a Munich landmark.
 It marks the border between the districts of Schwabing and Maxvorstadt.
-The quadriga that adorns the gate shows the Bavaria guiding a quadruped of lions.
+The quadriga that adorns the gate shows the Bavaria leading a team of four lions.

-After it was badly damaged in the Second World War and then rebuilt, the following inscription was added to the gate: "Dedicated to victory, destroyed by war, admonishing peace."
+After it was severely damaged in the Second World War and then rebuilt, the following inscription was added to the gate: "Dedicated to victory, destroyed by war, admonishing peace."

 Siegestor